wp-plugins/wpsc-support-tickets/readme.txt

 * Added: Tons of additional information is sent with each email, such as the user who opened the ticket
 * Fixed: You no longer receive an email when you reply to your own ticket
 * Updated: Get rid of delete_ticket.php, reply_ticket.php, and submit_ticket.php and move functionality into /php/publicajax.php
+* Added: The ability to have different custom fields display depending on the selected department while creating a ticket.

+= 4.7.28 =
+* Updated: Switched the settings headers from H2 to H1 for better clarity
+* Updated: More work on 5.0 implemented

+= 4.7.27 =
+* Added: Lots of the ground work for the version 5.0.0 features listed above were implemented

 = 4.7.26 =
 * Updated: Small aesthetic improvement to admin page